rschristopher/ischristtrue.com/src/modern-views/index.md

 Very clearly, we can trace the origin of the modern view back to the 1800s, to the prescience of Dostoyevsky in the east and Nietzsche in the west.

-In Will to Power, Nietzsche writes,
+In a frightfully prophetic view, Nietzsche (in Will to Power) writes,
 > What I am describing here is the history of the twentieth century, the triumph of Nihilism, because when the masses get the ideas which I am now proclaiming, there will be a revolution such as the world has never seen.